- 3 Easy, Reliable, Productive Cut Flowers: Sunflowers, Zinnias & Rudbeckia

 Stacy's Favorite Spring & Summer Foliages & Fillers

-Note: Our recommendation to direct-seed early is based on bupleurum disliking hot temps.
-Stacy is able to be successful by keeping the transplants cool in the greenhouse.
+Note: Johnny's recommendation to direct-seed early is based on bupleurum disliking hot temps.
+Broadturn is able to be successful with the above protocol by keeping the transplants cool in the greenhouse.

 Spring: Bupleurum 'Green Gold'